RishabParmar/interntest/README.md

 Hey!
-This is the test github for interns.
+This is the test github for interns!!